MussieBirhane/computational-structural-analysis/README.md

 # computational-structural-analysis

-FORTRAN based code for frame and ISOP4 FE analysis
+This repository contains FORTRAN based code for 2D frame and ISOP4 Finite Element (FE) analysis.

+The analysis script are the foundational building blocks for advanced FE software that analyses a complex 3D models.